-- Rooms have mosquito nets, 240v lighting and a private balcony
+- Rooms have mosquito nets, 240v lighting and a private balcony.

-- Bandas are individually named after the Kyambura Gorge chimpanzees
+- Bandas are individually named after the Kyambura Gorge chimpanzees.

-- Swimming pool at main lodge
+- Swimming pool and massage area.

 Activities at Kyambura Gorge Lodge